lock [name] [mutex] [timeout]

 lock- [name]

-name - lock object name.
-Must be like a variable name.
-Without quotes.
-Used to identify the same lock object in multiple functions (or macros, etc).
-Can be omitted or literal 0 if the lock object is used only in current function.
-The lock object is a hidden global variable.
-It is initialized when lock is executed first time.
+name - name of this lock.
+Must be like a variable name, without quotes.
+Used to identify the same lock in multiple functions (or macros, etc).
+Can be omitted or literal 0 if this lock is used only in current function.

 mutex - mutex name.
 String.
 Case sensitive.
 Can contain any characters except \.
 Can have "Global\" or "Local\" prefix.
 Read more in remarks.